bullocke/eastafrica/README.md

-# eastafrica
-Data and code for publication "Three Decades of Land Cover Change in East Africa"
+Data and code for publication "Three Decades of Land Cover Change in East Africa".